OmarElKhatibCS/dotfiles_v2/README.md

 to only show files in a specific subdirectory.

 Dead simple!
+# Clone and add configs
+do this if you want to add files to the repo , replace repo link with yours
 ### Prequestes
 you need to install the starship first
 ```bash